getodk/docs/odk1-src/form-widgets.rst

 Select widgets offer the :term:`participant` options to pick from.
 You can offer the participant
-a :ref:`single choice <single-select-widget>`, or the ability to :ref:`choose multiple answers <multiselect-widget>`.
+a :ref:`single choice <single-select-widget>`, or the ability to :ref:`choose multiple answers <multi-select-widget>`.

 Select widgets can :ref:`include images as choices <select-image-widget>`.